 Health inequalities present a significant challenge.
-24% of the Belfast population have a long term health problem or disability that restricts daily activities.
+24 per cent of the Belfast population have a long term health problem or disability that restricts daily activities.
 There is an eight year variance in life expectancy along one Belfast bus route.

 Persistent disadvantage is now an accepted reality.
 The most deprived areas in 1970 remain so, despite almost 50 years and a succession of government initiatives.
 Belfast has nine of the ten most deprived wards in Northern Ireland.

 Statistics source: ‘About Our City (Belfast City Council Position Statement, LGA Peer Review 2015)’